dougeby/IntuneDocs/intune/vpp-apps-ios.md

 You must choose an assignment action of **Required**.
 Additionally, assignments to device groups are available to new tenants created after January 2017.
 If your tenant was created before then, and you do not have the option to assign VPP apps to device groups, contact Intune support.
 5. Once you are done, choose **Save**.

+>[!NOTE]
+>The list of apps displayed is associated with a token.
+If you have an app which is associated with multiple VPP tokens, you will see the same app being displayed multiple times; once for each token.

 See [How to monitor apps](apps-monitor.md) for information to help you monitor app assignments.

 ## Further information